ARTIST’S STATEMENT

 TODJI IS SEEKING QUALIFIED ARTISTIC REPRESENTATION.
 REFERRALS ARE APPRECIATED.

-Todji Kurtzman Sculpture LLC offers my 30 years experience of award winning fine art sculpting, backed by my decade career as a stop-motion animator for Disney, MTV, ABC, AOL, ESPN, HBO, NBA, UPN, WB, HBO and Saturday Night Live.
+Todji Kurtzman Sculpture LLC offers my thirty years of award winning fine art sculpting, built upon my previous career as a stop-motion animator for clients such as Disney, MTV, HBO and Saturday Night Live.

 I encourage audiences to embrace their own experience and interpretation of my sculptures.
 I have participated in hundreds of sculpture exhibitions, festivals and charity events across the USA and abroad, and the unique perspective of my sculptures invites viewers to expand their perspective.